aimer63/fire/docs/usage.md

 This package simulates financial independence and early retirement (FIRE) scenarios using Monte Carlo methods.
-It models investment returns, expenses, rebalancing, house purchases, and more, to help you assess the probability of financial success over time.
+It models investment returns, expenses, rebalancing and more, to help you assess the probability of financial success over time.

 ---